naixinlyu/timeseries-positional-encoding-study/README.md

 ![Attention Comparison](results/run_seed42/visualizations/attention_comparison.png)

-The attention heatmaps (first layer, first head) reveal how each model processes position:
+The attention heatmaps (first layer, first head) provide a qualitative illustration of how each model uses (or fails to use) positional information:

 **Sinusoidal PE (left)**: Complex structured patterns with diagonal bands.
-The model learns to attend to specific relative positions - visible periodic structure suggests it captures the seasonal patterns in the data.
+The model appears to attend to specific relative positions; the structured bands suggest it is capturing lagged/periodic dependencies rather than treating all positions as interchangeable.
 Attention weights are distributed across many positions.

 **Learnable PE (middle)**: Similar structure but noisier.
 The learned position embeddings haven't fully converged to optimal values in 30 epochs.
 Some periodic patterns are emerging but less pronounced.

 **No PE (right)**: Nearly uniform attention (~0.01 everywhere) with one prominent vertical stripe.
-Without position information, the model cannot distinguish positions and defaults to attending everywhere equally.
-The vertical stripe (around key position 60-70) indicates pure content-based attention—all queries attend to the same outlier value, regardless of their own positions.
+Without position information, the model cannot distinguish positions and tends to rely on content-only cues, often producing more position-agnostic attention.
+The vertical stripe suggests many queries focus on the same token/content feature regardless of their own positions.

 ### Positional Encoding Visualization